Watt-AI/watt-ai.github.io/_posts/2020-07-23-Evolution_Music_AI.md

 <img src="{{site.url}}/assets/img/2020-07-23-Evolution_Music_AI/pithoprakta.png?raw=true" alt="Image">
 </p>

-*A mathematical representation of *Pithoprakta*, an early work by Xenakis.
+*A mathematical representation of Pithoprakta, an early work by Xenakis.
 He models different sound spaces though these Glissandi (the glide from one pitch to another) as graphs of straight lines (time on the horizontal axis, pitch on the vertical), where different slopes